 The Graduate Student Association serves as a liaison between graduate students of all departments and the College faculty and administration.
 It elects graduate student representatives to address concerns of the graduate student community at large and organizes lectures and social events for graduate students.

-The Russian Department itself provides and supports a wide range of Russian-related activities for both undergraduate and graduate students, such as weekly Russian tables, a film series, and Russian House lunch.
+The Russian Department itself provides and supports a wide range of Russian-related activities for both undergraduate and graduate students, such as weekly Russian tables, a film series, and Evening of Russian Culture.
 Bryn Mawr and neighboring institutions organize lectures, concerts, films, readings, and social events open to the entire college community.
 Nearby Philadelphia and the surrounding area are home to many cultural institutions, museums, and historical sites.